boeygembos/boeygembos.github.io/TINA_SETUP.md

 3. Click **Connect to GitHub** and authorize TinaCMS
 4. Select your repository: `boeygembos/boeygembos.github.io`
 5. Choose the branch: `release` (this is your production branch)
+6. **IMPORTANT:** Click on **Advanced Settings** and set:
+   - **Path to Tina Config**: `boeygembos-app/tina/config.js`

+   This tells TinaCloud where to find your config file since your app is in a subfolder.
-6. Wait for the initial sync to complete
+7. Wait for the initial sync to complete

 **Note:** Your workflow uses the `release` branch for production builds.
 The `main` branch is for development.
 Make sure to connect the `release` branch to TinaCloud.